 Sussex Chicken Breed

 Sussex chickens are very friendly chickens that are also hardy.
-Sussexes come in a variety of colors (the hen pictured above is the speckled variety).
+Sussexes come in a variety of colors (the birds pictured above are ‘Light Sussexes’).
 Sussex hens lay about 250 eggs annually (for the first few laying years).

 Sex-Link hybrids are chickens that can be gender-identified by color at any age.
 For this reason, they are an excellent choice if you can’t afford to get a rooster.
 Some of the most common sex-link hybrids are: Cinnamon Queens, Isa Browns, Red Buffs, Gold Stars or Black Stars.
 Sex-Link Hybrids generally have inquisitive natures.
 They are also very intelligent and friendly toward people.
 However, they have short attention spans and are avid foragers.
 For these reasons, they often dislike excessive cuddling and do best free range.
 Sex-Link hybrids lay ~300 light brown eggs annually for the first few laying years.
 This puts them among the best egg laying chicken breeds… (Read more)